-- Users who post content that exhibits predatory behavior, stalking, or is fraudulent, threatening, harassing (bullying), or invades the privacy of other users, or that reveals other users' personal information, will have such content removed, their account deactivate, and will be banned from further use of the site.
+- Users who post content that exhibits predatory behavior, stalking, or is fraudulent, threatening, harassing (bullying), or invades the privacy of other users, or that reveals other users' personal information, will have such content removed, their account deactivated, and will be banned from further use of the site.

 - Spam will be detected by the system automatically and the user who posted the content will have their posting privileges blocked temporarily.
 A message will inform you if you have been blocked from posting.
-While the block is temporary repeatedly being blocked for spamming may incur longer block times and/or account deactivation.
+While the block is temporary, repeatedly being blocked for spamming may incur longer block times and/or account deactivation.

 - Content that contains viruses, corrupted data or other harmful, disruptive or destructive files; including links to such content.

 - Content that impersonates any person or entity or otherwise misrepresents your affiliation with a person or entity.
-Keek reserves the right to reclaim usernames on behalf of businesses or individuals that hold legal claim or trademark on those usernames or for any other purpose.
+Keek reserves the right to reclaim usernames on behalf of businesses or individuals that hold legal claim or trademark on those usernames, or for any other purpose.

-- Unsolicited promotions, political campaigning, advertising or solicitations of any kind.
+- Unsolicited promotions, political campaigning, advertising, or solicitations of any kind.

-- Content that may expose users to any harm, or liability of any type, will be removed.
-This includes, but is not limited to; content that reveals private information such as addresses, phone numbers, email addresses and/or credit card numbers.
+- Content that may expose users to any harm or liability of any type will be removed.
+This includes, but is not limited to: content that reveals private information such as addresses, phone numbers, email addresses and/or credit card numbers.
 Should such private information be posted with consent, but still be deemed to be harmful to you or another user, the content will be removed.

 Keek works closely with law enforcement officials.
-Should we perceive an instance of genuine harm, threat, or illegal activity we may report the instance to law enforcement officials without warning the offending user.
+Should we perceive an instance of genuine harm, threat, or illegal activity, we may report the instance to law enforcement officials without warning the offending user.